shubhamd99/spring-boot/README.md

 - **Properties (`<properties>`)**: Defines configuration variables, such as the Java version (e.g., `<java.version>17</java.version>`).
 - **Dependencies (`<dependencies>`)**: Lists the libraries (e.g., `spring-boot-starter-web` for web APIs, `spring-boot-starter-test` for testing) that the project requires.
 - **Plugins (`<build><plugins>`)**: Configures build plugins, such as `spring-boot-maven-plugin` which repackages the application into an executable JAR.

+### Maven Archetype

+A **Maven Archetype** is a project templating toolkit.
+It provides a standardized blueprint/template to generate new Maven projects quickly with a predefined directory structure, dependencies, and configuration.

 ## Running Spring Boot Applications